Jayson Gaddis: Founder of The Relationship School

 51:51.41 – Jayson Gaddis

-House has just nonstop movies on and cartoons.
-We’re just not going to do playdates with that family.
-So what ended up happening is we ended up not being that social.
-Honestly, there were a lot of things like just playing at home and inviting people to our house and um, being very selective and kind of self-righteous honestly.
 About the kind of kids that our kids could play with and kind of the kind of families.
-We wanted to interact because we had you know you go over on a Saturday and there’s just nonstop football in the house on Tv and that’s just not who we are so it’s like it’s just different values like where are our people and there was no one in our neighborhood that we could.
+We wanted to interact because you go over on a Saturday and there’s just non-stop football in the house on TV, and that’s just not who we are.
+It’s like it’s just different values like where are our people and there was no one in our neighborhood that we could.

 53:02.64 – Brian David Crane